 Also, you should be prepared for your dragon to potentially undergo a slight personality change as not allowing them to brumate can lead to aggravation, stress, and even some hostility.

-Since brumation is such a natural, instinctual part of a dragon’s life, you will need to think long and hard about whether preventing brumation is truly warranted.
+Since brumation is such a natural, instinctual part of a dragon’s life, you will need to think long and hard about whether preventing brumation is ideal.

-Now, if your vet advises you to prevent/stop brumation OR your dragon is under a year old and/or quite small for their age, there are some measures you can take to at the very least, shorten the brumation period…
+If your vet advises you to prevent/stop brumation OR your dragon is under a year old and/or quite small for their age, consider the following tips…

 Increase Their “Daylight” Hours

-Consider leaving your lights on for a little longer than normal, say around 14 or 15 hours.
+Because of this, you should highly consider leaving your lights on for a little longer than normal.
+Aim for around 14 to 15 hours of basking and UVB per day.

 By convincing your bearded dragon that it’s quite “sunny” out, you stand a good chance of at the very least shortening the brumation period, although no promises.